-If an automorphism $F: X(\mathbb{C}) \to X(\mathbb{C})$ on a rational surface preserves a set, $X(\mathbb{R})$, of real points, the restriction $F|_{X(\mathbb{R})}$ is a diffeomorphism on a real rational (non-orientable) surface $X(\mathbb{R})$.
+If an automorphism $F: X(\mathbb{C}) \to X(\mathbb{C})$ on a rational surface preserves a set $X(\mathbb{R})$ of real points, the restriction $F|_{X(\mathbb{R})}$ is a diffeomorphism on a real rational (non-orientable) surface $X(\mathbb{R})$.
 According to Nielsen-Thurston's classification \cite{Thurston:1988, Bleiler-Casson:1988}, the mapping class group of a finite type surface consists of one of the three types: periodic, reducible, and pseudo-Anosov.

 In this article, we consider a family $\{ F_n: X_n(\mathbb{R}) \to X_n(\mathbb{R}), n\ge 8\}$ of real rational surface automorphisms with unique invariant irreducible curves $C_n$.
 Due to the existence of a unique invariant curve, the mapping class of each member is reducible.
 We focus on the restriction, $\hat F_n= F_n|_{X_n(\mathbb{R})\setminus C_n} $ on a cut surface and investigate its mapping class.
 For each $n\ge 8$, we identify the pseudo-Anosov map given by a product of positive Dehn twists, which is isotopic to $\hat F_n$.
-We show this result by comparing their induced actions on the fundamental group $\pi_1(X(\mathbb{R})\setminus C_n)$.
+We demonstrate this result by comparing their induced actions on the fundamental group $\pi_1(X(\mathbb{R})\setminus C_n)$.

-A birational map $f: \ppc \dasharrow \ppc$ on $\ppc$ is a rational map such that there exists a birational map $g:\ppc \dasharrow \ppc$ such that $f\circ g = Id$ on a Zariski dense subset of $\ppc$ and we say $g= f^{-1}$ is the inverse of $f$.
-Homogeneous polynomials determine a birational map: where coordinate functions $f_t, f_x, f_y$ can be written as homogeneous polynomials of the same degree $d$ with no common factor.
+A birational map $f: \ppc \dasharrow \ppc$ is a rational map such that there exists a birational map $g:\ppc \dasharrow \ppc$ with $f\circ g = Id$ on a Zariski dense subset of $\ppc$.
+We refer to $g= f^{-1}$ as the inverse of $f$.
+Homogeneous polynomials determine a birational map: where coordinate functions $f_t, f_x, f_y$ can be written as homogeneous polynomials of the same degree $d$ with no non-constant common factor.
 The (algebraic) degree of $f$ is defined by the common degree $d$.
 One important quantity for a birational map is \textit{ a dynamical degree} $\lambda(f)$:

 The dynamical degree can determine whether a given birational map is birationally equivalent to an automorphism.